Funding Highlights - Original EDI Commitment

 The nine regional HCECs represent the “front door” for residents to access many state and federal programs.
 HCECs manage the RAFT/ERMA program on behalf of DHCD, and new funding has enabled agencies to hire Special Housing Counselors to help households with more complicated needs navigate available resources.

 NEW Community Mediation Pre-Court

-To prevent evictions during the COVID-19 crisis, legal aid offices are hiring more lawyers and paralegals to help low-income people who are dealing with eviction.
 Through the COVID Eviction Legal Help Project (CELHP) six legal aid programs will assist low-income tenants, and the Volunteer Lawyers Project will provide legal assistance for low-income owner-occupants of 2- and 3-family homes.

 EXPANSION Upstream Tenancy Preservation Program (TPP)

 The current TPP assists households where a family member has a disability and has a tremendous success rate in keeping vulnerable families housed through mediation with a neutral third party.
 The initiative expands this program to serve other vulnerable households, including those eligible for Family Emergency Assistance and low-income seniors.

 As an additional safety-net, HomeBASE, the Commonwealth’s rapid rehousing benefit, and the Strategic Prevention Initiative (SPI) have been expanded and continue to offer financial assistance and stabilization case management services to families as they are in the process of securing stable housing.